fickert/fast-downward-nancy/training/README.md

 ## 1. Generating Instances

 Nancy requires data for each individual domain.
-The script make\_training\_instances.sh is a bash script that automates this process.
+Hence, we need to generate training instances of each domain.
+The script **make\_training\_instances.sh** is a bash script that automates this process.
 Ideally, you should just be able to run it.
 The generators are implemented in C, C++, Python, Perl, Clojure/Java.
 To be able to run all generators, make sure that the required runtimes are installed